 - Receipts for any medical devices or over-the-counter items — like an Ace bandage or ice pack

-- Paychecks reflecting loss of pay, because you missed work for the injury itself, or the doctor appointments.
+- Paychecks reflect the loss of pay because you missed work for the injury itself or the doctor appointments.

 - A copy of your accident report with the company

 Sometimes, after an injury, people will need extra help.
 If you need to hire extra child care or a landscaper to tend to your yard, keep those receipts.

 What if I Didn’t Document the Slip / Fall?

 If you left the property without documenting the injury, that’s okay.
 Sometimes slip and fall injuries (and car accident injuries) don’t hurt much when they happen but become very painful over the next few days.
 Even if you didn’t document the injury when it happened, you could still have a case.
 Contact us for help.
 We’re here for you.
 And we’ll even come to you!